VHS Revival revisits the 80s cult classic that never was.

 Julie Peters – Hell, I’ll write an article about all this for “Esquire.”
 Someone’ll probably make a TV movie out of it.

-The movie takes a considerably darker turn from thereon in, but an odd undercurrent of comedy keeps the audience on its toes, particularly when Harry kidnaps a car stereo thief named Wilson (Mykelti Williamson) and the two of them contrive to douse a pair of cops in petrol and watch on helplessly as they go up in flames.
+Miracle Mile takes a considerably darker turn from thereon in, but an odd undercurrent of comedy keeps the audience on its toes, particularly when Harry kidnaps a car stereo thief named Wilson (Mykelti Williamson) and the two of them contrive to douse a pair of cops in petrol and watch on helplessly as they go up in flames.
 Later, when that same thief attempts to carry his dying wife up a downwards moving escalator, feelings of futility becomes inescapable.
 All of their best efforts seem doomed to irony.

 Wilson – I had to do that back there, man, I had to, you understand, huh?
 I had stolen stuff in my trunk, I had tickets, I had warrants, man.
 I had to squirt them but THEY DIDN’T HAVE TO SHOOT!

 The beauty of Miracle Mile is that it is one of those movies where you don’t find out exactly what is going on until the very end.
 When you finally do, you may be disappointed, but it is exactly the movie’s muddled tone and refusal to follow any kind of convention which keeps you guessing, forging a plot of relentless tension and engrossing drama.
 The movie is more about the journey, and the way in which the characters shuffle the cards they have been dealt.
 There is no moral crusade or emotional manipulation.
-You are presented with events and experience them almost first hand.
+You are presented with events and experience them almost firsthand.
 You stumble aimlessly as its characters do.

-The character transitions, as well as being sudden, are quite extreme.
+Their transitions, as well as being sudden, are quite extreme.
 Harry begins as a lovable nerd whose biggest goal is to meet the woman of his dreams, and Julie is similarly perplexed by her lack of a love life, turning to prescription drugs and flip cynicism while her beau finds solace in delusions of Grand Mastery, occasionally lighting up a local brass band with impromptu jazz solos.
 The two of them know how it is to be condemned by fate, a fact that is punctuated when they pay a thousand dollars for a tank of restaurant lobsters as a means to set them free.
 The two have learned to laugh to keep from crying.
 They have become comfortable with life’s futility, or at least they assume they have.

 When that futility becomes more literal, Harry is spurned into action, limply heroic as he wanders the city streets waving a pistol.
 Suddenly he takes charge of a life that has so far meandered, and when he catches up with his love in the tower block apartment where she lives with her mother, he does his best to keep the news from her as he searches for a helicopter pilot to fly them to safety.

 But as the rumours spread through the city like wildfire, society goes from civilisation to barbarism as annihilation looms large, and it becomes harder for Harry to keep the news from his belle, as citizens loot and pillage and try to grab a handful of whatever they can.
 Soon, guns and violence become the order of the day, the terrified and inconsolable firing upon each other at will.
-A wonderfully frenzied cameo by Kurt Fuller encapsulates this wanton hysteria, his character pacing up and down the roof of a skyscraper, screaming and drinking down Xanax as an emblem of the hurried mess the world has gotten itself into.
+A wonderfully frenzied cameo by Kurt Fuller encapsulates this wanton hysteria, his character pacing up and down the roof of a skyscraper, screaming and gorging on Xanax as acting as an emblem of the hurried mess the world has gotten itself into.

 Julie Peters – People are gonna help each other, aren’t they?
 Rebuilding things?